edgedb/edgedb/docs/clients/http/index.rst

 authentication, in which
 `HTTP Basic Authentication
 <https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication#basic_authentication_scheme>`_
-is used to provide an edgedb username and password.
+is used to provide an EdgeDB username and password.

 .. lint-on